HorusGoul/node-ts-starter/README.md

 - `yarn build`.
 Compiles the project to the `./dist` folder.
 - `yarn typecheck`.
 Checks the typings of the project.
 Gets executed before trying to create a new commit but you can also run it manually.
 - `yarn start`.
 Runs the compiled program.
 Remember to execute `yarn build` before attempting to launch the program.
+- `yarn lint`.
+Runs ESLint.
+You can append `--fix` in order to fix autofixable issues.

+## What to do next

+Adapt the configuration to your needs and start coding!